Symmetric Ciphers (AES, ChaCha20)

 Security sits at the adversarial edge of every other CS subject.
 Cryptography turns data structures into ciphertext, networks into authenticated channels, operating systems into sandboxed execution environments, and software engineering into a discipline of input validation and least privilege.
 Standard cybersecurity courses cover 8 named topic areas: classical and modern symmetric ciphers (DES, 3DES, AES with ECB, CBC, CTR, GCM modes), public-key cryptography (RSA, ElGamal, ECC over P-256 and Curve25519), hash functions and MACs (SHA-256, SHA-3, HMAC, Poly1305), authenticated key exchange (Diffie-Hellman, TLS 1.3 handshake, signal protocol), web vulnerabilities (XSS, CSRF, SQL injection, SSRF, deserialization), binary exploitation (stack overflow, return-oriented programming, heap exploitation, format string bugs), authentication and access control (passwords, MFA, OAuth 2.0, capability systems), and applied cryptography pitfalls (IV reuse, padding oracle, timing attacks, weak randomness).

-Stanford CS155, CMU 18-487, MIT 6.857, Berkeley CS161, and Georgia Tech CS 4235 each spend 13 to 15 weeks on these topics with Boneh-Shoup or Katz-Lindell for crypto theory and Stamp or Anderson for systems security.
+A typical security course spends 13 to 15 weeks on these topics with Boneh-Shoup or Katz-Lindell for crypto theory and Stamp or Anderson for systems security.
 The teaching format splits roughly 50-50 between homework problem sets (proof-based crypto questions, hash collision analysis, attack-scenario reasoning) and hands-on labs (Capture the Flag binaries, pwnable challenges, web exploitation labs hosted on platforms like picoCTF, OverTheWire, and HackTheBox).
-CS155 ships a 6-project sequence covering buffer overflow exploitation, return-oriented programming with pwntools, web XSS plus CSRF, side-channel timing attacks, malware analysis, and a network security capstone.
+Hands-on security courses ship a multi-project sequence covering buffer overflow exploitation, return-oriented programming with pwntools, web XSS plus CSRF, side-channel timing attacks, malware analysis, and a network security capstone.

-CMU 18-487 grades cryptographic constructions against the IND-CPA and IND-CCA security games.
-Berkeley CS161 covers both crypto and systems security with a Capture the Flag final project.
+Theory-leaning crypto courses grade cryptographic constructions against the IND-CPA and IND-CCA security games.
+Combined courses cover both crypto and systems security with a Capture the Flag final project.
 CSHH tutor matching for this subject draws from CS graduates with split backgrounds: former CTF competitors with binary-exploitation depth for the pwnable and reverse-engineering labs, plus formally-trained cryptographers comfortable with reduction-based security proofs for the theory side.

 Our tutors deliver attack walkthroughs with exploit scripts in Python or pwntools, defense patches with explicit threat models, cryptographic implementations using libsodium or pyca/cryptography (never homemade primitives in production), and security analyses framed against the relevant attacker model.
 Languages supported: C and C++ for binary exploitation labs, Python for cryptographic protocols and CTF scripting, JavaScript for web vulnerability assignments.